Economic and Political Overview

 Main Political Parties

 Multi-party system, consisting of numerous parties.
 Parties work with each other to form coalition governments.
+The main parties represented in the parliament include:

 - National Rally of Independents (RNI): centrist, relatively inclined towards social liberalism.
 Was the leading party in the last elections, heads the ruling coalition